aiman-al-masoud/deixiscript/src/deixiscript/README.md

 - Initialization with head and modifiers treated as: call to constructor and then property assigments as two or more separate commands.

+# Deixiscript AST

+An abstract representation of a natural language sentence.

+1. Noun Phrase
+1. Copula Sentence
+1. Has Sentence
+1. Verb Sentence
+1. There Is Sentence
+1. If Sentence
+1. When Sentence
+1. And Sentence
+1. Or Sentence
+1. Comparative Sentence (root + -er, more + root)
+1. Past Participle (root + -ed) / analytic past with "did"
+1. Superlative (root + -est, -most, most + root)
+1. Simple Math Expressions

 # JS AST